ryan01010111/flack/README.md

 the sidebar (or menu, on mobile browsers).
 New users will be automatically connected to the #General channel upon sign-in.

-##### 1. Channels
+**1. Channels**
--Channels can be created by any user, by clicking the add (+) button at the top of the "channels" section in the sidebar (or menu, on mobile browsers).
+- Channels can be created by any user, by clicking the add (+) button at the top of the "channels" section in the sidebar (or menu, on mobile browsers).

-##### 2. Messages
+**2. Messages**
--Messages are specific to their respective channel.
+- Messages are specific to their respective channel.
--Message storage by the server is limited to 100 per channel.
+- Messages cached by the server are limited to 100 per channel.

-##### 3. File Uploads
+**3. File Uploads**
--Klack also supports uploading files, which are automatically linked for access in a channel's chat interface.
+- Klack also supports uploading files, which are automatically linked for access in a channel's chat interface.
--To upload a file, click the attachment button (paperclip icon) in the bottom-right corner of the interface/chat-box.
+- To upload a file, click the attachment button (paperclip icon) in the bottom-right corner of the interface/chat-box.